Protecting Your Child Against Bullying

 Your child has the right to a safe learning environment.
 With parents, lawmakers, and schools working together against bullying, students can be feel supported, empowered, and protected against bullying.

-If you’ve taken all of these steps and feel your child is still a victim of continued bullying, consult local public safety officials and contact Rinehardt Law Firm at 419-LAW-2020 for a free consultation.
+If you’ve taken all of these steps and feel your child is still a victim of continued bullying, consult local public safety officials and contact Rinehardt Injury Attorneys at 419-LAW-2020 for a free consultation.